maurosc3ner/statgenetics_playground/Ancestry_tutorial_part1.md

 # 1 Introduction

-This tutorial is intended to estimate genetic ancestry using R. It is a code reproduciton of Prive et al., “Using the UK Biobank as a global reference of worldwide populations: application to measuring ancestry diversity from GWAS summary statistics.”
+This tutorial is intended to estimate genetic ancestry using R. It is a code reproduction of Prive et al., “Using the UK Biobank as a global reference of worldwide populations: application to measuring ancestry diversity from GWAS summary statistics.”
 Bioinformatics (2022).
 Compared to other ancestry tools (e.g., RFmix), this is a programming-driven